-A nebula filter offers better contrast in view of nebulas.
-They work best on short focal ration telescopes and off minimal benefits for anything other than nebulas.
+A nebula filter offers better contrast in viewing of nebulas.
+They work best on short focal ratio telescopes and offer minimal benefits for anything other than nebulas.

 These filters reduce the glow from the Moon so you can see better detail.
 Neutral gray is the telescope eyepiece moon filter that’s used.
 If you were to buy one filter type to start with, consider getting a Moon filter.
 It will help you depict numerous lunar details, including the Apollo spaceship landings, craters and mares of the Moon.